roblox-linux-wrapper/roblox-linux-wrapper/README.md

 #### Questions and Answers

-* Q: Is there a one-line command I can run?
-  * A: Yes, run the following command:
-  * `bash <(wget -q https://raw.githubusercontent.com/alfonsojon/roblox-linux-wrapper/master/rlw.sh -O -)`

-* Q: How can I install this?
+* Q: How do I install this?
   * A: See the usage section.

+* Q: My graphics aren't working, the game is white/black!
+  * A: This is a Wine bug with your graphics card.
+Make sure you have your drivers installed, or try to upgrade your graphics card.

 * Q: It tells me there is a syntax error, or I'm having another problem.
   * A: Download it again and retry.
 If the same thing occurs again, [open a new issue here][1].
 If you report a bug, please be as informative as possible.